 Education Starts at Birth.

 Infants’ rate of growth and development is intense.
 It’s also dependent upon a child’s feelings of security and trust in their environment and caregivers.
-Our Infant Montessori guides strive to respond lovingly to infants’ unique cues and rhythms, in order to establish strong caregiver bonds and to enable them to focus their energy on growth in the areas of…
+Our Infant Montessori guides serve infants beginning at 6 weeks of age, and strive to respond lovingly to their unique cues and rhythms, in order to establish strong caregiver bonds and to enable them to focus their energy on growth in the areas of…

 Most of an infant’s daily routine is composed of cycles of personal care, with feeding, diapering/toileting, and napping being most prominent.
 Teachers care for these needs in a routine, nurturing, sensitive, responsive, and engaging manner that promotes caregiver bonding and provides a comforting sense of order for the child.

 Infants’ brains are stimulated by exposure to a wide range of sensory experiences.
 In this environment, children are provided with a rich tapestry of visual, auditory, and kinesthetic materials to promote interest and engagement.
 These include boldly patterned mobiles, mirrors, tactile blocks and balls, specialized Montessori materials, books, puzzles, sorters, music and games that are targeted to infants’ stages of development.

 Control of bodily movement is a huge undertaking for infants!
 In several brief months, they will roll over, sit, scoot, crawl and potentially walk.
 The Infant classroom and outdoor play areas encourage a variety of opportunities to develop gross and fine motor skills through the use of soft mats and bolsters, wall-mounted pull-up bars, tunnels, steps, push toys, and more!
 Infants are encouraged to move freely and activity is promoted by design.
 Walkers, bouncy chairs, swings, and playpens are not used.